 Call for Abstract

-2nd International Conference on Parkinsons and Neurodegenerative Diseases, will be organized around the theme “Essential Innovations and Developments in treatment of Parkinsons and Neurodegenerative Diseases”
+2nd International conference on Parkinsons Diseases, will be organized around the theme ““A Strong Determination to Evolve Advanced Medication””

-Parkinsons-2021 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Parkinsons-2021
+Parkinsons-2022 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Parkinsons-2022

 Submit your abstract to any of the mentioned tracks.